 Preeclampsia is a severe pregnancy illness since many of its symptoms are silent or mimic “normal” pregnant symptoms.
 Many preeclamptic women don’t feel sick and are startled or irritated when hospitalized or advised on bed rest.

 Preeclampsia causes high blood pressure.
 Most individuals can’t “feel” their blood pressure rising.
 Therefore it’s called a “silent killer.”
 Knowing the warning signals is one of the best ways to help women get the treatment they need.
-Learn the signs and symptoms of pregnancy to empower yourself and others.

 A prenatal diet rich in vitamins, minerals, and fundamental food categories is vital during pregnancy, as is limiting processed foods, refined sugars, and caffeine.
 Eliminate alcohol and nonprescribed medications.